Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 # Wicked Problems

-- poorly understood
+- are poorly understood
-- constantly changing problem with complex interdependencies
+- have constantly changing problem with complex interdependencies
-- often have significant social / people complexity​
+- often have significant social / people / political complexity​
 - large parts of the currrent and / or target state cannot be defined with confidence
 - Enterprise Architects can help
     - make sense of the complexity